 When not doing their own training or working at the gym, Tony & Mira are homebodies who like to relax and spend time with their two Victorian Bulldogs: Suh and Dimas.

-“Classes” have new workouts added frequently, usually every day Mon-Fri barring holidays.
+“Classes” have new lessons or workouts added frequently.
+For kettlebells this usually every day Mon-Fri barring holidays.
 These tend to be very “workout forward” and are all about getting you a great kettlebell workout – less instruction time and more lifting!
-These use a monthly subscription format.
+For Jiu Jitsu this is usually two classes each from Tuesday night and Thursday night, meaning four per week.
+Both Kettlebell Classes and Jiu Jitsu classes use a monthly subscription format.

 If you are new to kettlebells the best place to start is our KETTLEBELL VIRTUAL ON-RAMP course.

 When we work with people in-person at Industrial Strength we have them go through a month-long onboarding process to learn how to lift safely and understand what weights to choose for different exercises before they join our regular kettlebell workout classes.
 The course above is the “virtual” version of that – you get to learn how to do everything safely and correctly, and you go through eighteen workouts designed specifically to help you integrate your new kettlebell skills into a class format.